 - Best advice for getting started at your program: Take advantage of the first meals and the downtime of the first day or so; go on a hike, explore the community (safely), and learn about the location but most importantly talk to your fellow ACE members!
 You guys are going to have an amazing time so start building those bonds asap!

-- Tips for getting to know your community: I just let people educate me and not push anyone or correct people on what I thought was right.
+- Tips for getting to know your community: I let the community members educate me throughout the day on whatever they found important in their lives.
 Ask lots of respectful questions and the response you get will be positive.

 - Tips for training: Use your training time as a time to refocus yourself after emotionally depleting days.
 It’s nice to build that hour into your routine and have some consistency in a new place.